-- 23.40.
-In most sexual violence cases, the Academy will work with the parents of both the victim and alleged perpetrator.
+23.40.
+In most sexual violence cases, the academy will work with the parents of both the victim and alleged perpetrator.
 For cases of sexual harassment decisions will be made on a case by case basis.
-The Academy will meet the victim's parents with the victim present to discuss the arrangements being put in place to safeguard the victim and to understand their wishes in terms of support arrangements and next steps. - 23.41.
-Academys will also meet the parents of the alleged perpetrator to discuss the arrangements that will impact their child, such as being removed from classes with the victims, changes to routines etc. Reasons behind these decisions and explained as well the support being made available.
+The academy will meet the victim's parents with the victim present to discuss the arrangements being put in place to safeguard the victim and to understand their wishes in terms of support arrangements and next steps.

+23.41.
+The academy will also meet the parents of the alleged perpetrator to discuss the arrangements that will impact their child, such as being removed from classes with the victims, changes to routines etc. Reasons behind these decisions will be explained as well as the support being made available.
 The DSL or a deputy will attend such meetings, with agencies invited as necessary.